OctopusDeploy/blog/blog/2022-10/devops-platform-engineering/devops-platform-engineering.md

 This leads us to an interesting aside, related to the research into software delivery.
 While you can see from these numbers that internal platforms are predictive indicators of performance, you also have to acknowledge 2 key facts:

-1. 8% of low performers are using internal platforms and it's not working
+1. 8% of low performers are using internal platforms and it's not working (or not yet working)
 2. 52% of high performers aren't using internal platforms, yet are working well

 Platform development teams provide a way to scale software delivery to many teams, without losing "small-team" benefits.
 The key is to ensure the platform development team solves problems and reduces friction, rather than becoming a gate-keeping authority.

 ## Different paths to the same destination